ParulK-bhardwaj/resizify/proposal.md

 - Resource Optimization: Helps in optimizing images for web use, leading to faster page load times and improved SEO performance.

 ## Used Existing Libraries
+- fmt : Package fmt used to format I/O with functions analogous to C's printf and scanf.
+Helps in printing and formatting success or failure messages.
+- os : provides a platform-independent interface to operating system functionality.
+Used for opening and creating files and handling command line arguments.
+- image : To decode and encode images in GIF, JPEG, PNG formats.
+- path/filepath: To iterate over files in a directory
+- strconv: To convert str to integer for command line arguments for width and height

+### Third-party package:
+- "github.com/nfnt/resize": To resize an image to the specified width and height.
+Resize supports many interpolation methods.
+We used resize.Lanczos3, which is well-regarded for producing high-quality resized images.

 ## Conclusions